ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 records for relevant subdomains to prevent reporting on data related to their emails.

-Out of band agreements between failure report senders and receivers may be required to address privacy concerns.
+Due to the nature of the email contents which may be shared through Failure Reports, most Mail Receivers refuse to send them out of privacy concerns.
+Out of band agreements between Report Consumers and Mail Receivers may be required to address these concerns.

-DMARC records for multi-organizational PSDs **MUST NOT** include the ruf= tag.
+DMARC Policy Records for multi-organizational PSDs **MUST NOT** include the ruf= tag.

 #  Security Considerations {#security-considerations}